rosiepiee/rosiepiee/README.md

 HI!
 I'm Rose!
 A goober!! ──★ ˙🍓 ̟ !!

 An Amy Rose kinnie...
-I'm Amy IRL! (˶˃ ᵕ ˂˶) (I also kin Shadow, Knuckles, Jet, Surge, Sally, Blaze, Rouge and characters from other media!
+I'm Amy IRL! (˶˃ ᵕ ˂˶) (I also kin Shadow, Knuckles, Jet, Surge, Sally, Blaze, Rouge, and characters from other media!
 I'm them fr..)
 I KNOW..
 IT'S A LOT.
 Also um..
 I ship em all with Sonic (MY BF) so pls cry about it if you don't like it, I don't really care.
+I match with him and HIM ONLY with these skins so if it bothers you, pls hide me, again, idc...

 I use any pronouns! ₍^. .^₎⟆